CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 └── TruSeq3-SE.fa
 ```

 Examine the .out file generated during the run.
 Summaries of how many reads were retained for each file were written there.
+Here's one example:

 ```
-######## INSERT SUMMARIES
+TrimmomaticSE: Started with arguments:
+ -threads 12 ../raw_data/LB2A_SRR1964642.fastq.gz LB2A_SRR1964642_trim.fastq.gz ILLUMINACLIP:TruSeq3-SE.fa:2:30:10 SLIDINGWINDOW:4:20 MINLEN:45
+Using Long Clipping Sequence: 'AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTA' Using Long Clipping Sequence: 'AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC'
+ILLUMINACLIP: Using 0 prefix pairs, 2 forward/reverse sequences, 0 forward only sequences, 0 reverse only sequences
+Quality encoding detected as phred33
+Input Reads: 26424138 Surviving: 25664909 (97.13%) Dropped: 759229 (2.87%)
+TrimmomaticSE: Completed successfully

 ```

 ## 4. `FASTQC` Before and After Quality Control